 While these pamphlets serve as reminders of those that served their country with ties to UW, on Veteran’s Day we celebrate those from across the country that have donned the uniform in the name of the United States Armed Forces.

-– Submitted by Katey Myers, American Heritage Center employee in the Accessioning and Reference Units
+– Originally submitted in 2017 by Katey Myers, American Heritage Center student aide.